Before we start, who is this for?

 Turning Self-Awareness Into Action

-What energises and drains you
+What energises you

-Where friction arises
+Where friction lives

 Before You Take Action, Ask: Is It F.A.S.T.?